How to integrate the Next Identity Hosted Journeys workflow to exchange an authorization code for an access token

 redirect_uriConfigures the URL the user is redirected after a successful authentication.

-Important note: this URL must be included in the safe list configuration.
-Contact your Next Reason integration consultant to add URLs to this list.
+Important note: Ensure the URL is included in the list of allowed URLs for your integration.
+Contact your Next Reason consultant for assistance with adding URLs to the allowlist.

 grant_typeThe value will be "authorization_code" if using an authorization code in this call.